borisgarbuzov/mortgage-vs-rent/README.md

 - **Mortgage NPV** — present value of the full ownership position.
 Outflows: monthly mortgage payments plus condo fee, maintenance, and utilities, each discounted at r_d.
-Inflow: net_selling_revenue discounted back from month H_years × 12.
+Inflow: net_selling_revenue discounted back from monthly H_years × 12.
 The sum of these two components, discounted at r_d_monthly.

 - **Rent NPV** — present value of the rental position.
 Outflow: monthly rent plus utilities, discounted at r_d.
-Inflow: the downpayment itself, which is not spent and earns r_d— it enters as a positive term offsetting the rental outflows.
+Inflow: the downpayment itself, which is not spent and earns r_d — it enters as a positive term offsetting the rental outflows.
 Mortgage payment monthly — the fixed annuity payment on the mortgage principal, computed from the standard amortization formula.